 A Profile of Dr. Leonard Berg

-This profile of Dr. Berg, written by Linda Sage, appeared in the Washington University Record newspaper in September 1995.
-It is reprinted here in its original form.
+Adapted from a profile of Dr. Berg written by Linda Sage, which appeared in the Washington University Record newspaper in September 1995.

 In 1972, when neurologist Leonard Berg, M.D., was a successful private practitioner, he wanted to improve the diagnosis of dementia.
 So he asked his department head, William Landau, M.D., if he could start a faculty discussion group.
 Landau was glad to oblige and offered to supply lunch.
 We'll bring brown bags, Berg insisted.

-Berg, professor of neurology and director of the The Charles F. and Joanne Knight Alzheimer's Disease Research Center, is now the recipient of $19.4 million in federal grants for dementia research.
+Berg, professor of neurology and director of the The Charles F. and Joanne Knight Alzheimer's Disease Research Center, became the recipient of $19.4 million in federal grants for dementia research.
 "This tremendous operation is the result of his initiative to establish a long-term scientific effort," said Landau, professor of neurology.
-"He began with the modest lunch-time meetings and now is one of the father figures in the field."

 Berg's connection with Washington University began in 1943, after he graduated from Soldan High School at age 15.
 He enrolled in an accelerated pre-med program in psychology and chemistry, and worked his way through school by playing dance music on his clarinet and saxophone.
 In 1945, when tuition was $500 per year and dementia was considered a normal part of aging, he entered the School of Medicine.
 He decided to become a neurologist during a freshman neuroanatomy class taught by neurologist James L. O'Leary, M.D., Ph.D.